kwkraus/MessageRouter/README.md

 ## Usage

+### Local Development
+To run this project locally you will need to have Docker Desktop installed as well as Dapr CLI and Dapr runtime configured.

+Then run the following command from the project directory:

+`dapr run --app-id message-router --app-port 5075 -- dotnet run --project .`

+This command assumes the default components path for Dapr CLI, which should contain a configuration for Redis pub/sub with default installation.

+From browser, navigate to `http://localhost:5075/swagger/index.html` to access the Swagger UI.
+Run the `sendrandommessage` endpoint to generate a random message to start the process of message routing.

+Use a tool like `redis-commander` to visualize the topics (aka Streams) in Redis.  `npm install -g redis-commander` then run `redis-commander` from shell

+### Azure Infrastructure
 This application has been prepared for use with the [Azure Developer Command Line Interface](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/reference).
 See the [Install azd](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows) guide for instructions on how to install the CLI.

 In order to use the CLI for this project, simply do the following: